 It's easy to draw a contrast between those steely seniors and Kentucky's coltish freshmen.
 Maybe too easy: Kentucky didn't quite panic, but the Wildcats never quite took this game for their own, despite looking like the better team for much of the first half, and playing like Florida's equal through the first 10 minutes of the second half.
 Florida just played better, making more shots and more good decisions and more free throws and so on; this wasn't "old team beats young team" so much as it was "great team beats very good team," I think.

 And, after three years of watching really good Florida teams play really good basketball, but flail more often than I would like in do-or-lose moments, this team has earned my faith in their ability to come through time and again by, er, coming through time and again.
-I had that faith in last year's Gators, and it was never rewarded; these Gators, and these seniors in particular, have rewarded it over and over.
+I had that faith in last year's Gators, and it was never fully rewarded, certainly not in a close game.
+These Gators, and these seniors in particular, have rewarded it over and over.

 I like these Gators better.

-Alas, it seems like the nation is just about to wake up to the idea that this Florida team is special and dangerous and fun and likeable — that's what the flurry of columns and posts about Florida since the final horn on Saturday night indicates, anyway.
+It seems the nation is just about to wake up to the idea that this team is special and dangerous and fun and likeable — that's what the flurry of columns and posts about Florida since the final horn on Saturday night indicates, anyway.

 Those columns largely will not be wrong, either.
 Florida is the national title contender — maybe the favorite — that some will assert it is in the coming days, and is the battle-tested bunch others will laud it as, and is a great testament to the value of finding a great coach who can build a program instead of letting a hired gun assemble a team or two.
 But, as people on this Florida beat can tell you, none of that wasn't true before Saturday night; the only thing that really changed about Florida with the win was the appetite for columns like that from fans who really and truly believe at this point, and have hopped fully on the bandwagon.